ekhurtado/SMIA/README_pypi.md

 [//]: # (//Dependiendo del modo de GitHub oscuro o claro se añade una imagen u otra&#41;)

-The Self-configurable Manufacturing Industrial Agent (SMIA) is a proposal for the implementation of the concept of the I4.0 Component from the Reference Architectural Model Industrie 4.0 (RAMI 4.0) as an AAS-compliant agent-based Digital Twin (DT).
+The Self-configurable Manufacturing Industrial Agents (SMIA) is a proposal for the implementation of the concept of the I4.0 Component from the Reference Architectural Model Industrie 4.0 (RAMI 4.0) as an AAS-compliant agent-based Digital Twin (DT).
 The features of the SMIA approach include:

 - free & open-source
 - AAS-compliant: standardized approach